-Based on the consultation response from USFWS (2010), no impacts to federally listed species or critical habitat are expected.
+The USFWS was contacted for further information on the federally threatened plant and any critical habitats of concern.
 USFWS stated that "if there is a lag between plan completion and construction this office should be contacted for updated species and critical habitat information [which is] updated every 6 months."
 The City will resume consultation with the USFWS before construction to comply with its request and to meet requirements to protect federal-listed species or critical habitat.